Situation

 Actions

-1: Developing the Cat.com vision and strategy, rooted in research
+1: I developed a new Cat.com vision and strategy, rooted in research

-- Develop the business case, which included a customer narrative and visualizations
+• Developed the business case, which included a customer narrative and visualizations.

-With the pre-work as a foundation, I designed the “shape of the strategy” simplifying our strategic approach into the aforementioned strategic imperatives.
-By providing this framework early, all parties involved had a shared understanding of the problem we were tackling and what the potential solution might look like.
+• Developed strategic imperatives to provide a framework for all parties involved.
+By providing this framework early, all parties had a shared understanding of the problem we were addressing and what the potential solution might look like.

-2: Leading the Cat.com Transformation program, communicating vision and progress across the enterprise
+2: I led the Cat.com Transformation program, communicating the vision, plan, and progress across the enterprise

 In this capacity, I worked independently and/or with key team members to:

-3: Providing strategic guidance and direction across discovery, design, and development activities.
+3: I provided strategic guidance and direction across all discovery, design, and development activities.

 DISCOVERY / RESEARCH